 Each audit is to be for distributions from the Fund for the immediately preceding year.
-This is the twelfth audit conducted under this requirement.
-This audit covers distributions from the Fund during calendar year 2010.
+This is the fourteenth audit conducted under this requirement.
+This audit covers distributions from the Fund during calendar year 2012.
 The Village of Robbins was the only entity to receive distributions from the Fund.
 The audit concluded that:

-- In 2010, Robbins received \$386,132.93 in quarterly disbursements from the Fund. - Robbins used these monies for specific disbursements such as Village payroll, employee insurance expenses, and general Village expenses.
-Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2010 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements. - Robbins officials have not yet calculated and transferred the interest earned on a \$1.6 million Department of Commerce and Economic Opportunity grant deposited into the Village's MEDF fund in April 2007.
-The Public Utilities Act requires that MEDF monies be held in a "separate account."
+- In 2012, Robbins received \$371,585.68 in disbursements from the Fund. - Robbins used these monies for Village payroll and employee insurance expenses.
+Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2012 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.